Table of Contents

 Hunters are often extremely aggressive, and you need to take into account their Hero Power might just do enough damage to finish you if you fall behind with board control.
 Against a Hunter, you should always attempt to establish board control as quickly as possible, and to play rather aggressively against them yourself.

 Hunter Secrets can have a great impact on the game, and you should play carefully around them and take specific steps towards triggering them in order to ensure minimal impact on the game.
-Attacking with a minion will trigger a Freezing Trap, attacking your opponent's hero will trigger Misdirection or Explosive Trap, attacking a minion will trigger Snake Trap, and casting a Spell will trigger Cat Trick.
+Attacking with a minion will trigger a , attacking your opponent's hero will trigger Misdirection, Wandering Monster. or , attacking a minion will trigger or Venomstrike Trap, and playing 3 or more cards in a turn will trigger Rat Trap.
 By analysing your opponent's play, you can anticipate which Secret it is.

 For example, let us assume that your opponent played a Secret without having any minions on the board, while you have a Novice Engineer and a Bloodfen Raptor.
 You should attack with your Novice Engineer.
 Here are the possible outcomes to this situation.

-- The Secret triggers and it turns out to be Bear Trap.
-You now have the ability to trade for the Bear with your Raptor, or use some other method to remove it from the board.
+- The Secret triggers and it turns out to be Wandering Monster.
+You now have the ability to trade for the minion with your Raptor, or use some other method to remove it from the board.

 - The Secret does not trigger.
-This means that the Secret is either Cat Trick or Snake Trap.
-At this point, you are free to play out the rest of your turn as you see fit, but should now keep these two Secrets in mind for your future turns.
+This means that the Secret is either Venomstrike Trap, Rat Trap, or Snake Trap.
+At this point, you are free to play out the rest of your turn as you see fit, but should now keep these three Secrets in mind for your future turns.

 Whenever you are facing a Secret, approach it step by step in an order that would cause the least card disadvantage for you, so analyse all possible scenarios before you decide to make your play.
 In anticipation of Explosive Trap, never play your minions before attacking your opponent's hero.